 cf. "We Will Not Go to White Bay with Casey Any More" (plot)

 This song is a mostly-true story, though there has been a lot of confusion along the way.
-The best summary seems to be from "The Story of David Lowston, a pre-colonial NZ song," an article by Frank Fyfe published in the Journal of New England Folklore in 1970 and now available online at the New Zealand folklore web site.
+The best summary seems to be from "The Story of David Lowston, a pre-colonial NZ song," an article by Frank Fyfe published in the Journal of New Zealand Folklore in 1970 and now available online at the New Zealand folklore web site.

 All dates in what follows are somewhat uncertain.
 I'm going to leave out all the "probablies" and just summarize.